ryu1kn/vscode-edit-with-shell/README.md

 # Edit with Shell Command

-Levarage your favourite shell commands to edit text.
+Leverage your favourite shell commands to edit text.

 ## Features

 * Edit selected text with shell command
 * Insert shell command output into cursor position
 * It records command history.
 You can edit and reuse past commands
+* Use the shell you like.
+For example, if you have `bash` on Windows, you can specify bash for your shell on this extension!

 ![Edit with Shell Command](https://raw.githubusercontent.com/ryu1kn/vscode-edit-with-shell/master/images/animations/public.gif)